#12DaysOfKindmas

 Enjoy clever ways to connect

 Random acts of kindness are a wonderful way to share a virtual hug, show we care or give someone a boost.
-They can be inexpensive or free - it really is the thought that counts (just remember, if you are putting them into action, to stay safe and exercise caution to prevent infection spreading, and follow the latest government guidelines).
+They can be inexpensive or free - it really is the thought that counts.

 Enjoy these random act of kindness ideas to brighten your and someone else’s day.
 We think it’s a fantastic festive win-win!